Maz0327/TrendFinder/replit.md

 **Technical Status**:
 - Server running on port 5000
-- Database schema updated with new tables
+- Database schema updated with new tables including onboarding fields
 - Chrome Extension enhanced with smart capture modes
 - API endpoints operational for projects and captures
+- Comprehensive onboarding system with tour providers and sample content

 ## System Architecture